mongodb/docs/source/includes/fact-auditing-overview.rst

 .. important:: Performing a Full Database Audit

-   Due to these noted limitations, you must use a combination of audit logs, the ``mongodb.log``, and the :ref:`Project Activity Feed <view-activity-feed>` to perform a full audit.
+   Due to this limitation, you must use a combination of audit logs, the ``mongodb.log``, and the :ref:`Project Activity Feed <view-activity-feed>` to perform a full audit.

 The ``authCheck`` event action logs authorization attempts by users